Adding users and user groups for protection

 Add users menu

-The Add users to Coro protection dialog appears:
+Coro displays the Add users to Coro protection dialog:

 Add users dialog